Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Appendix

 As with any classification problem, mitigating false negatives (jailbreaks) comes at the cost of higher false positives (over-refusal).
 This effect was seen in the lower classification performance on \textit{OR-Bench} (designed to test this phenomenon) in \autoref{section:eval-benign}.
 In this section, we focus on attacking safe inputs to create a refusal.

-\shortsection{Setup} We also augment the dataset by adding targets corresponding to a refusal.
+\shortsection{Setup} We also augment the dataset by adding refusal targets.
 Different aligned models have different refusal answers depending on how they were trained.
-However, we saw limited impact on the choice of the target string on the performance of the attack and kept the same target for all prompts and models: \textit{``I cannot fulfill your request.
+However, we saw limited impact on the choice of the target string on the performance of the attack and used the same target for all prompts and models: \textit{``I cannot fulfill your request.
 I'm just an AI"}.

 \shortsection{Safe ASR} Similarly to \autoref{section:eval-adv}, the attack is applied to the models, this time with safe inputs (with the objective of making the model refuse). \autoref{table:baseline-adv-harmless} reports the ASR for all settings.
 We first see that the highest ASR corresponds to Llama 2 (99\%), which has the lowest ASR on unsafe inputs (12\% to 22\%).
 In contrast, attacking Qwen 2.5 produced a high ASR for unsafe and safe inputs.
-Finally, Gemma 1 has shown medium ASR on unsafe inputs, also exhibited for safe inputs.
+Finally, Gemma 1 shows medium ASR on unsafe inputs, also exhibited for safe inputs.

 \shortsection{Results} \autoref{subfig:asr-clf-harmless} and \autoref{subfig:transfer-rate-harmless} report the ASR on candidate classifiers and the transferability rate to the LLM, for safe inputs.
 We notice the same trends on the transferability rate with a peak for most models with an exception for Llama 2.
-Furthermore, for \textit{OR-Bench}, the ASR on the candidate classifiers corresponds exactly to the transferability rate, implying that the success of the attack is entirely determined by how well it performs on the candidate classifier.
-This finding aligns with the performance in adversarial setting in \autoref{subfig:or-bench-adv}: Llama 2 candidate classifiers have the most stable performance on adversarial examples from the LLM compared to other models.
+Furthermore, for \textit{OR-Bench}, the ASR on the candidate classifiers corresponds exactly to the transferability rate, implying that the success of the attack is determined by how well it performs on the candidate classifier.
+This finding aligns with the performance in adversarial settings in \autoref{subfig:or-bench-adv}: Llama 2 candidate classifiers have the most stable performance on adversarial examples from the LLM compared to other models.